adambaskerville/adambaskerville.github.io/tabs/astro.md

 * When a picture is taken it will be visible next to the live preview.
 If it is a poor image it can be deleted from within the program.
 * The default save location can be selected from within the program window; handy for saving to USB stick etc... especially for large RAW files.
 * Timed video capturing.
 * The image save format is `RAW`, preferred over `png` which processes the image. `png` is used when showing the most recent image taken.
-The RAW image information is extracted from the jpg file and saved as a dng file using pydng.
+An option is provided to extract the RAW image information from the .jpg file and saved as a dng file using PiDNG.

 ### Built With